- Creating a new Postgres database

 - Database:

-are shown only once, until you navigate away from this page.
-If you lose your record of this, you must reset the password.
+Passwords are shown only once.
+If you lose your record of the password, you must reset the password.

 Default databases